learn-co-curriculum/phase-1-how-the-web-works/README.md

 visit - [www.google.com](www.google.com), for example.
 You don't need to concern yourself with what's going on behind the scenes.

-Web developers, other other hand, need to know the fundamentals of how the web works.
+Web developers, on the other hand, need to know the fundamentals of how the web works.
 From here on out, you are no longer just a user of the internet - you are a creator of the web!